DavidVollmers/typescript-dependency-injection/packages/tsdi/docs/classes/_dependency_container_.dependencycontainer.md

 Resembles the entry point for any dependency injection.
 Each instance has its own dependency and instance cache.
-Only dependencies marked with `@Singleton?` are globally unique.
+Only dependencies marked with `@Singleton` are globally unique.

 ## Hierarchy